Contributions: Patrick Allitt

 Contributions: Jeffrey M. Burns

-Jeffrey M. Burns is Director of the Francis G. Harpst Center for Catholic Thought and Culture at the University of San Diego and Director of the Academy of American Franciscan History.
-He is the author of Disturbing the Peace: A History of the Christian Family Movement, 1949–1974 and, with Joseph White and Ellen Skerrett, Keeping Faith: European and Asian Catholic Immigrants.
+Jeffrey M. Burns is Director of the Frances G. Harpst Center for Catholic Thought and Culture at the University of San Diego and Director of the Academy of American Franciscan History.
+He is the author of Disturbing the Peace: A History of the Christian Family Movement, 1949–1974.

 Contributions: Una Cadegan